dictionaries

 green: make it pass

-I copy and paste the value from the terminal
+I copy the value from the terminal and paste as the expectation

 self.assertIsNone(a_dictionary.items(), dict_items([('key', 'value')]))